RotaSmart RotaSmart

 The gap that usually appears too late.

-Use the builder to get to a workable rota faster.
+Get to a workable rota faster.

-Where margin leaks out of the rota
+Where margin risk starts in the rota

-Before publish
+Before sharing

 Blind